Falls on the job site often result in serious injuries. We can help you recover the compensation you deserve.

 As mentioned before, several different parties can share liability for a workplace fall.
 Texas is one of a handful of states in which private companies are not required by law to carry workers’ compensation insurance.
 If your employer does have workers’ comp and you are injured by a fall at work, then you will receive certain benefits regardless of who was at fault.
 The only problem is that—in exchange for these benefits—you cannot seek 100 percent of your actual losses as you are barred from filing a negligence-based lawsuit against your employer.

-However, if your employer opted out of the workers’ compensation system (or carries WC insurance that isn’t recognized by the Texas Department of Insurance) then you have every right to seek compensation for your medical bills, lost wages, pain and suffering, and much more.
+However, if your employer opted out of the workers’ compensation system (or carries WC insurance that isn’t recognized by the Texas Department of Insurance) then you have every right to seek compensation for your medical bills, lost wages, property damage, pain & suffering, and much more.

 Who Else May Share Liability?